US-led intervention in Iraq (2014–2021): Support of the Iraqi government

 After the United States in June 2014 started to send troops to Iraq to secure American interests and assets and advise the Iraqi forces (see section U.S. surveillance and military advising in Iraq), President Barack Obama end of September planned to send 1,600 troops to Iraq as "advisers" to the Iraqi Army and Kurdish forces.
 800 of them would provide security for soldiers and Marines and for property; hundreds would train and advise Iraqi and Kurdish forces how to fight ISIL.
 8–9 November Obama doubled the number of American soldiers in Iraq to some 3,100.
 By February 2015, the U.S. had deployed 4,500 troops.
 In June 2015, the U.S. had deployed an additional 450 troops to Iraq, increasing the U.S. troop presence in Iraq to at least 4,850.

 Canadian Prime Minister Harper announced on 4 September 2014 that Canada would deploy "about 100" military advisers to be based in Baghdad assisting the Iraqi Military in the fight against ISIL.
-These personnel are special operations forces which will work closely with U.S. special forces to "provide advice that will help the government of Iraq and its security forces be more effective against ISIL", but their role is not expected to be direct combat.
-CBC News reports that about 100 Canadians will be deployed, primarily to help Kurdish forces.
+These personnel are special operations forces which would work closely with U.S. special forces to "provide advice that will help the government of Iraq and its security forces be more effective against ISIL", but their role was not expected to be direct combat.
+CBC News reports that about 100 Canadians would be deployed, primarily to help Kurdish forces.

 Portugal has worked with neighboring Spain to provide training to the Iraqi Army south of Baghdad.